mrash/afl-cov/README.md

 [http://lcamtuf.coredump.cx/afl/](http://lcamtuf.coredump.cx/afl/) to produce
 gcov/lcov code coverage results of the targeted binary.
-Code coverage is interpreted from one case to the next by `afl-cov` in order to determine which new functions and lines are hit by AFL with new test cases.
+Code coverage is interpreted from one case to the next by `afl-cov` in order to determine which new functions and lines are hit by AFL with each new test case.
 Further, `afl-cov` allows for specific lines or functions to be searched for within coverage results, and when a match is found the corresponding test case file is displayed.
 This allows the user to discover which AFL test case is the first to exercise a particular function.
 In addition, `afl-cov` produces a "zero coverage" report of functions and lines that were never executed during an AFL